Sleep Backup Lab

 Flight-friendlyYes, designed for itYes, but bulkier

-For short trips: AirMini wins on size and simplicity.
 For trips where you need humidification: AirSense 11 (powered humidifier is better than HumidX in dry climates, but needs a bigger battery).
+Check our USB-C PD CPAP power guide if you want to use a single charger for both your laptop and CPAP.

 Related guides